AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 Leave this page open throughout the tutorial - you'll need it in the next section and at the end.

-If you're a bit lost, here's how to navigate through Magento BI to retrieve the key:
+If you're a bit lost, here's how to navigate through MBI to retrieve the key:

 ![Retrieving the RJMetrics public key](../assets/MongoDB_Public_Key.gif){:.zoom}

-## Allow access to the Magento BI IP address {#allowlist}
+## Allow access to the MBI IP address {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
 They are 54.88.76.97 and 34.250.211.151, but it's also on the MongoDB credentials page:

 ![MBI_Allow_Access_IPs.png](../assets/MBI_allow_access_IPs.png)

-## Creating a Linux user for Magento BI {#linux}
+## Creating a Linux user for MBI {#linux}

 **Important!**
- If the `sshd_config` file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to Magento BI.
+ If the `sshd_config` file associated with the server is not set to the default option, only certain users will have server access - this will prevent a successful connection to MBI.
 In these cases, it's necessary to run a command like `AllowUsers` to allow the rjmetric user access to the server.

 This can be a production or secondary machine, as long as it contains real-time (or frequently updated) data.
 You may restrict this user any way you like as long as it retains the right to connect to the MongoDB server.